John Vanderbank: Portrait painter

 Vanderbank worked chiefly as a portraitist, also painting some allegorical subjects, and as an illustrator.
-He began his portrait practice in 1719 with a large equestrian portrait of Charles Spencer, 3rd Duke of Marlborough, developing a free, painterly style, his faces admirably drawn with what Vertue describes as ‘greatness of pencilling, spirit and composition’, and partly derived from his admiration for Rubens and Van Dyck, many of whose works he had studiously copied.
+He began his portrait practice in 1719 with a large equestrian portrait of Charles Spencer, 3rd Duke of Marlborough, developing a free, painterly style, his faces admirably drawn with what George Vertue describes as ‘greatness of pencilling, spirit and composition’, and partly derived from his admiration for Rubens and van Dyck, many of whose works he had studiously copied.
 His early portraits continued the vigour and grand style of Kneller but with a more vital and energetic drawing than his contemporaries.
 He used a bold pigmentation in the flesh where pink tones are painted thinly over the cooler greys of the ground layer to suggest glowing skin, the technique of colori cangianti derived from Rubens who was himself inspired by the artists of the seicento.
 Equally distinctive is the way in which mid-tones are represented by unpainted areas of grey-green primer and the placing of pure red pigments for highlights.

 Vanderbank's academy

 In 1720, after a period of infighting, Thornhill closed Kneller's Academy and opened a new academy of his own, conducting free life-drawing classes from a room he added to his own house in James Street, Covent Garden.
 In October of the same year a faction led by John Vanderbank, who on his father's death in 1717 had received a legacy of £500, and the elderly Louis Chéron established an academy which they advertised as 'The Academy for the Improvement of Painters and Sculptors by drawing from the Naked' at premises in St Martin's Lane.
 Vanderbank's Academy, as it became known, proved popular and its list of subscribers is a roll call of the next generation of leading artists.
-Conversely Thornhill had little success in finding subscribers, despite making no charge, and Hogarth, Thornhill's son-in-law, attributed its failure at least in part to the competition from Vanderbank's Academy.
+Conversely Thornhill had little success in finding subscribers, despite making no charge, and William Hogarth, Thornhill's son-in-law, attributed its failure at least in part to the competition from Vanderbank's Academy.
 In 1724 it was discovered that the academy treasurer had embezzled the subscription funds and this, coupled with Vanderbank's growing debt problems, and perhaps Chéron's old age and illness (he died in May of the following year), led to the closure of the academy that summer.